How to Write Well Without Losing Your Mind

 This makes much more sense.
 Most people don’t talk like the original sentence.
 Well, people who don’t get out much might talk like that, but no one will understand them.
 Use simple words.
 Don’t try to sound smart or profound when you write because you’ll just end up confusing people.
 It’s better to write like you talk so your unique voice and style can blossom.

 About the Author: Dana Leipold is an author and writing coach.
-She began her writing career as a copywriter for corporate America for years.
+She began her writing career as a copywriter for corporate America.
 In 2011 she wrote and published Stupid Poetry: The Ultimate Collection of Sublime and Ridiculous Poems.
 It was an accident that made people laugh so she kept writing.
 People asked how she published a book herself and that’s how she became a writing coach.
-Her newest book, The Power of Writing Well: Write Well, Change the World, will be available on Amazon September 2013.
+Her newest book is titled The Power of Writing Well: Write Well, Make a Difference.
 You can visit her website at: www.danaleipold.com.